VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 ![](images/1.PNG)

-We now have to build an image of our frontend and backend.
+We now have to build the docker image of our frontend and backend to deploy them in the cluster.
-Then we start the application with this command:
+For that, we start the application with this command:

 `docker-compose up`

 Docker Compose will use the different Dockerfile in the backend and frontend directories.

-Now, we need to build and push our images.
+Now, we need to push our images.
 To do so, we need to use docker hub, the docker platform to manage images.
 We first need to log:

 `docker login -u <your_docker_hub_username>`